Conflict Management Styles

 At the other extreme from Forcing, is Smoothing.
 The person with this conflict management style is so cooperative they will give away everything, especially to the person who is so assertively demanding their way.

-This person with this style usually compromises to the point that they lose their "voice" and will not assert themselves.
+This person with this style usually compromises to the point that they lose their "voice" and will not assert themselves or stand up for their own best interests.

 Withdrawing

-This person avoids conflict altogether.
+The person who engages in withdrawing avoids conflict altogether.
 They do not assert their desires, neither do they listen to the desires of the other person.
-They simply refuse to talk.
+They simply refuse to talk or clam up.

 I liken this style to "Lose/Lose."